 What is indirect marketing?
-Using indirect marketing, you can promote your brand, products, or services without appearing “commercial.”
+Using the technique, you can promote your brand, products, or services without appearing “commercial.”
 It is a more value-driven style of marketing.
-Therefore, the primary goal of indirect marketing is to gently captivate potential clients.
+Therefore, the primary goal is to gently captivate potential clients.
 There are more subtle ways to engage your audience, form bonds with them, and enhance your brand’s reputation.
-It’s all about “indirect marketing,” really.
-Find out how indirect marketing can benefit your business by reading this guide.
+It’s all about “indirectness,” really.

-You must have knowledge of the differences between direct and indirect techniques in order to completely understand the benefits of indirect marketing.
+You must have knowledge of the differences between direct and indirect techniques in order to completely understand the benefits that the latter offers.
 The most obvious type of advertising is direct marketing.
 You are marketing “directly” when you spend money on a campaign of email advertising that informs your clients about your most recent good or service.
 This campaign’s main goal is to attract new customers and subscribers.

 Typically, “push” advertising is mentioned in definitions of direct marketing.
 This is due to the fact that direct promotion calls for businesses to push concepts and words out to their audience.
 In an effort to stimulate a response, you continuously push your offers and information into their mailboxes, televisions, and inboxes.